 Also known as cobalamin, vitamin B-12 is important for the production of red blood cells.
 It’s also one of the several B vitamins essential for converting your food into glucose, the preferred energy source for cells.
-B-12 largely comes from animal foods, and while vegans are certainly at risk, even meat eaters have been shown to have B-12 deficiency.
-Supplementation is crucial for anyone experiencing less-than-ideal energy levels, particularly if diet is poor.
+B-12 largely comes from animal foods, and while vegans are certainly at risk, even meat eaters have been shown to have a B-12 deficiency.
+Supplementation is crucial for anyone experiencing less-than-ideal energy levels, particularly if their diet is poor.
 Find a good quality vegan source for B-12.

 2. Imbalanced Thyroid